 Mr. Burke concluded the witness interviews and asked E.J. and Sami into the office for their final interview.
 Mr. Burke questioned them about their rocky relationship and the feud between the DiMera and Brady families.
 Sami told Mr. Burke that all of those tumultuous times were in the past.
 Sami told Mr. Burke that she loved E.J.
-E.J. was sincere when he explained to Mr. Burke that his life changed drastically for the better after he met Samantha.
+E.J. was sincere when he explained to Mr. Burke that his life had changed drastically for the better after he'd met Samantha.
 He said he was genuinely happy to be a husband and father.
 He begged Mr. Burke to allow him to stay in the United States with his wife and son.

 Mr. Burke listened to their responses and advised E.J. and Sami that he would review his notes and make a recommendation soon.

-At the Brady Pub, Philip asked Max if he would like a high-paying job at the docks if he would keep an eye on John Black for Kiriakis Shipping.
+At the Brady Pub, Philip asked Max if he would like a high-paying job at the docks if Max would keep an eye on John Black for Kiriakis Shipping.
 Max refused Philip's job offer as Morgan walked over and heard the last part of their conversation.
 Morgan warned Philip to stop interfering with her friends for the benefit of his business.
 Philip flirted with Morgan and asked her if he could buy her a drink.
-She counter offered and challenged him to a game of darts, where she proved she had the upper hand.
+She counter-offered and challenged him to a game of darts, where she proved she had the upper hand.